sketchplugins/plugin-directory/README.md

 - [Place Linked Bitmap](https://github.com/frankko/place-linked-bitmap), by Frank Kolodziej: A plugin to place external bitmap files into Sketch and update Sketch layers after external bitmaps are updated
 - [Artboard Tools](https://github.com/frankko/artboard-tools), by Frank Kolodziej: Sketch.app plugins for arranging artboards and navigating between artboards.
 - [Symbol Organizer](https://github.com/sonburn/symbol-organizer), by Jason Burns: Organize your symbols page and layer list, based on the symbol names.
-- [Symbol Swapper](https://github.com/sonburn/symbol-swapper), by Jason Burns: Swap the selected symbols and/or symbol instances to a master of the same name in a library.
 - [Symbol Instance Renamer](https://github.com/sonburn/symbol-instance-renamer), by Jason Burns: Rename all symbol instances to the name of their master.
 - [Search Sketch](https://candy02058912.github.io/search-sketch), by Candy Tsai: Search Sketch searches text in any language
 - [SketchContentSync](https://github.com/contentsync/sketchcontentsync), by ContentSync: Sync sketch files with google docs.
 - [Sketch Ipsum](https://github.com/sketch-hq/sketch-ipsum), by Sketch: A DataSupplier plugin that fills your text layers with random Lorem Ipsum
 - [Light/dark Switch](https://github.com/chaos-machine/switch-theme), by Tudor Teisanu: Switch artboards' theme
 - [Mktgoo Data](https://github.com/marketgoo/sketch-copies), by Oscar Otero: A data supplier plugin for copies, by marketgoo
-- [Puzzle Tokens](https://github.com/ingrammicro/puzzle-tokens), by Ingram Micro: Sketch.app plugin to apply design tokens to Sketch layers
 - [Sketch Styler](https://github.com/oodesign/sketch-styler), by oodesign: Assigns styles automatically to all of your unstyled layers.
 - [Mesh Gradients](https://github.com/oodesign/mesh-gradients), by oodesign: Create awesome mesh gradients, right inside of Sketch.
 - [Atlassian Vendor Sketch Plugin](https://github.com/atlassian/sketch-plugin), by Atlassian Design: Design your next Atlassian app with our component libraries and suite of Sketch tools 💎